Kruptein/planarally-dice/README.md

 \*At this moment you need to manually specify your meshes e.g.
 `await diceThrower.load("http://localhost:9998/some_meshes.babylon");`

-In the future a default set is expected to be available.
+A default set of dice meshes and uvs can be found in the examples folder, in the future the aim is to include them in the core code as a default set without having to manually serve/load them.

 ### Throwing dice